Fox News Host Slips Up, Admits That Russia ‘Cost Democrats An Election,’ Something Trump Refuses To Hear

 “One place that I would challenge, Lisa, though, is that I think they care about Russia now,” Francis said.
 “They care about Russia now because it cost them an election.”

-Watch the exchange in the video below, post on Twitter by Lis Power of Media Matters.
+Watch the exchange in the video below, posted to Twitter by Lis Power of Media Matters.

 Fox host accidentally admits that Russian interference cost Democrats the election.
 (I really hope Trump was watching.)